Luís Caetano Pereira Guimarães Júnior

 Luís Caetano Pereira Guimarães Júnior (17 February 1845, in Rio de Janeiro – 20 May 1898, in Lisbon) was a Brazilian diplomat, poet, novelist and dramaturgist.

-He was bachelor in the Faculdade de Direito do Recife in 1869, in the same class of the writer Araripe Júnior.
+He undertook his education in the Faculdade de Direito do Recife in 1869, in the same class of the writer Araripe Júnior.
 His works switched from Romanticism to Parnasianism.
+During his career, he also used the pseudonym Oscar d'Alva.

 As a diplomat, he lived in Santiago de Chile, Roma and Lisbon, where he finally stayed and he met intellectuals such as Eça de Queiroz, Ramalho Ortigão, Guerra Junqueiro or Fialho de Almeida.
 He was a member and one of the founders of Academia Brasileira de Letras.